mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Architecturally, they're otherwise the same as an IGW.

+## VPC VPN and Direct Connect

+### AWS VPC Virtual Private Networks, VPNs

+VPC Virtual Private Networks (VPNs) provide a software based secure conenction between a VPC and on premises networks.

+VPC VPN Components:

+- A virtual private Cloud (VPC)
+- Virtual Private Gateway (VGW) attached to a VPC
+- A customer gateway (CGW) - configuration for on-premises router
+- VPN Connection (using 1 or 2 IPsec tunnels)

+Best Practice & HA:

+- Use dynamic VPNs (uses BGP) where possible
+- Connect both Tunnels to your CGW - BPC VPN is HA by design
+- Where possible use two VPN connections and two CGWs

+### AWS Direct Connect, DX

+Direct Connect (DX) is a high-speed, low-latency physical connection providing access to public and private AWS services from your business premises.
+This lesson details its high-level architecture and the key points required for the exam.

+A Direct Connect (DX) is a physical connection between your network and either directly via a cross-connect and customer router at a DX location or via a DX partner.

+**Dedicated Connections** are direct via AWS and use single-mode fiber, running either 1 Gbps using 1000Base-LX or 10 Gbps using 10GBASE-LR.

+Virtual interfaces (VIFs) run on top of a DX.
+Public VIFs can access AWS public services such as S3 only.
+Private VIFs are used to conenct into VPCs.
+DX is not highly available or encrypted.

+### VPN and Direct Connect

+Chossing between Direct Connect (DX) and VPC VPN is a critial part of any connectivity-based example questions.

+VPC VPN

+- Urgent need - can be deployed in minutes
+- Cost constrained - cheap and economical
+- Low end or consumer hardware - DX requires BGP, boarder gateway protocol
+- Encryption required
+- Flexibility to change locations
+- Highly available options aavailable
+- Short-term conenctivity (DX generally has physical minimums due to the physical transit conenctions requried) - not applicatble if you are in a DX location because then it's almost on demand

+Direct Connect

+- High throughput
+- Consistent performance (throughput)
+- consistent low latency
+- large amounts of data - cheaper than VPN for higher volume
+- No contention with existing internet connection

+Both

+- VPN as acheaper HA option for DX
+- VPN as an additional layer of HA (in addition to two DX)
+- if some form of connectivity is needed immediately, provides as it before the SX connection is live
+- VPN Can be add ed to add encryption over the top of a DX (public VIF VPN)

 ## Amazon Route 53

 It's a highly available and scalable cloud DNS web service to route end users to Internet applications.